-The Demographics section helps you analyze user age, location and devices used.
+The Demographics tab helps you analyze user age, gender, location and devices used.

 Device Demographics: This section helps you quickly identify what devices people are using to publish messages relevant to your Topic, first by Web vs. Mobile, and then by iOS vs. Android.
 Device demographics only include Tweets from Twitter.

 Profile Overview: This table provides details on individual accounts that are having conversations around your Topic.
 The data here is typically used to identify key influencers, brands, celebrities, or thought leaders that are participating in the conversation.
 The Volume, Engagements, Likes, Comments, Shares and Potential Impressions headers can be clicked to sort the table by data in that column.